MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/avs-diagnostics/diagnostic-avs0104.md

 ## How to fix this diagnostic?

 Runtime packages are not allowed.
 A new non-runtime package must be submitted.
-For more information about it see [Runtime packages limitations](../devenv-creating-runtime-packages.md#limitations)
+For more information, see [Runtime packages limitations](../devenv-creating-runtime-packages.md#limitations).

 ## See Also